-This information is being released in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act.
+This information is being released in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses, including timely warnings of crimes that may represent a serious or ongoing threat to the safety of students or employees.

 The Virginia Tech Police Department reminds all community members of the following information about sexual assault.
-Note that this information is general in nature and does not necessarily relate to any specific incident:
+Note: This information is general in nature and does not necessarily relate to any specific incident.

-The most common type of sexual assault is not by a stranger but by someone the survivor knows, typically a date or acquaintance.
+- The most common type of sexual assault is not by a stranger but by someone the victim knows, typically a date or acquaintance.

-Alcohol and drugs are often used to create vulnerability to sexual assault.
+- Alcohol and drugs are often used to create vulnerability to sexual assault.
 Studies of sexual assault incidents show a high correlation between acquaintance rape and drug/alcohol usage.
 Be alert to people pressuring you or others to use alcohol or other drugs.
-Be alert to people pressuring you or others to accept either alcoholic or non-alcoholic drinks prepared by others.
-If you do not feel comfortable accepting a drink you did not prepare yourself, do not do so.

-Trust your instincts.
-If you feel uneasy or sense something is wrong, do what you can to get yourself and those who may be with you out of that situation or call for assistance.
+- Trust your instincts.
+If you feel uneasy or sense something is wrong, do what you can to get out of that situation or call for assistance.

-Be active in supporting a safe and respectful community.
+- Be active in supporting a safe and respectful community.
 If you see others engaging in disrespectful or inappropriate actions, speak up and get involved, or contact someone else to assist.
-For more information, visit stopabuse.vt.edu/Get_Involved.html
+Learn more on Virginia Tech' Stop Abuse website.

-If you have imminent concerns for the safety of yourself or others, call the police to ask for assistance.
+- If you have imminent concerns for the safety of others, call the police to ask for assistance.

 - Women's Center at Virginia Tech: 540-231-7806